seniordev032/TapCardView/README.md

 # Install

 ### Carthage
-For installing with Carthage, add it to your Cartfile.
+Installing with Carthage, add it to your Cartfile.

 ```
-github "shima11/TapCardView"
+github "seniordev32/SwipeCardView"
 ```

 Do this command with terminal.